sebhtml/ray/README.txt

 mpirun -np 4  -machinefile RayMachinesFile.txt input.txt  # quad-core

+Running Ray with Sun Grid Engine (with qsub):

+see the file HumanChromosome1-qsub.sh

 Limitations:

-Ray can not run in non-mpi run as it is a pure parallel program with no non-parallel steps.
+Ray can not run without mpi as it is a pure parallel program with no non-parallel steps.
 However, it is safe and reliable to run it with 1 cpu.
+Ray is distributed with the GPLv3 license (see gpl-3.txt).